7 Intro to ggplot

 This week, we’ll move on from summaries to talking about data visualizations (“data viz”), an essential skill for any data journalist.
 While there are a lot of different ways to make figures and graphs, this chapter will focus on one popular R package for data viz: ggplot.

-7.1 Goals for this section
+7.1 Learning goals for this chapter

 In this chapter, we’ll learn the basics of data visualization using the Grammar of Graphics principles.
 We’ll start with some smaller datasets to give you a sense of how the code works.
 And, in the next chapter, you’ll apply this to a dataset we have already used in the class.

-Our learning goals are:
+Specifically our goals are:

 • To learn about the Grammar of Graphics